Charlotteis/notes/javacript/react/react.md

 - `react-router` shows and hides components depending on the URL you are visiting
 - Even routing is it's own component!

+## Events

+- Events are wrapped in cross browser thing called SyntheticEvent
+- Events are done inline, unlike jQuery and listeners
+- `onClick` and `onSubmit` inline
+- Avoid directly manipulating the DOM, our concern is with the data

+## Context

+- Declaring something at the top level so as to make it available to everything further down the component tree
+- `Cake.contextTypes`

+## State

+- A representation of all of the data within the app
+- Each component can have its own state
+- Updating state in one place means the update happens in all the other places in which that datapoint is referenced
+- When updating state: get current state, update state, tell React you updated the state (`this.setState`)